microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/users.md

 [!INCLUDE [beta-disclaimer](../../../includes/permissions-notes/user.readbasic.all.md)]

-In addition, the following scenario-specific permissions also allow apps to read the basic user profil which contains mostly identifier-related properties: *User-Mail.ReadWrite.All*, *User-PasswordProfile.ReadWrite.All*, *User-Phone.ReadWrite.All*, *User-LifeCycleInfo.Read.All*, *User-LifeCycleInfo.ReadWrite.All*.
+In addition, the following scenario-specific permissions also allow apps to read the basic user profile which contains mostly identifier-related properties: *User-Mail.ReadWrite.All*, *User-PasswordProfile.ReadWrite.All*, *User-Phone.ReadWrite.All*, *User-LifeCycleInfo.Read.All*, *User-LifeCycleInfo.ReadWrite.All*.

 ## Sensitive actions